 Cole has been an active member of Morningview Baptist Church for more than 40 years.
 He has previously served as a lay elder and as chairman of the Deacons.
 In addition, he teaches the Adult 2 Sunday School class.

 He has served as president of the Jimmy Hitchcock Award, a prestigious award honoring Christian student athletes in Montgomery.
-He also serves on the Board of Directors for the Fellowship of Christian Athletes and previously served on the Board of Directors for Trinity Presbyterian School.
+He also serves on the Board of Directors for the Fellowship of Christian Athletes and on the Board of Trustees at Trinity Presbyterian School.